minkeymouse/nowcasting-kr/STATUS.md

 - ARIMA/VAR: "status": "no_results" (expected - not supported for nowcasting)
 - **Action Required**: Re-run backtest experiments via `bash agent_execute.sh backtest` to verify CUDA fixes work

-**Tables/Plots**: ⚠️ **STATUS UNKNOWN** - Tables and plots may exist but were not verified this iteration
+**Tables/Plots**: ⚠️ **EXIST FROM PREVIOUS ITERATIONS** - Tables and plots exist but were NOT regenerated this iteration
-- Forecasting: All tables/plots regenerated from `outputs/experiments/aggregated_results.csv` and `outputs/comparisons/`:
+- Forecasting: 7 tables and 5 plots exist in nowcasting-report/ (from previous iterations):
   - 7 tables: tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables (tab_appendix_forecasting_*.tex)
   - 5 plots: 3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png
-  - Tables correctly show VAR/DFM/DDFM results (ARIMA excluded due to n_valid=0)
+  - Tables show VAR/DFM/DDFM results (ARIMA excluded due to n_valid=0)
-  - Plots correctly display forecast vs actual comparisons and performance metrics
+  - Plots display forecast vs actual comparisons and performance metrics
-  - All tables/plots are up to date with current experiment results
-- Nowcasting: All tables/plots regenerated from `outputs/backtest/` JSON files:
+- Nowcasting: 1 table and 6 plots exist in nowcasting-report/ (from previous iterations):
   - 1 table: tab_nowcasting_backtest.tex showing N/A for all failed backtests
   - 6 plots: 3 comparison plots (nowcasting_comparison_*.png), 3 trend_error plots (nowcasting_trend_error_*.png) showing placeholders
-  - Tables/plots correctly reflect current state (all backtests failed with CUDA errors)
+  - Tables/plots reflect state from when they were generated (all backtests failed with CUDA errors)
-  - `table_nowcasts.py` correctly handles successful vs failed results (checks for `status: 'ok'` and calculates errors from `forecast_value - actual_value`)
-  - When backtests succeed, table generation will correctly extract metrics from `results_by_timepoint` structure
-- **Note**: Tables/plots are correctly generated from current data, but results may be outdated since forecasting/backtesting experiments haven't been re-run with latest code improvements.
+- **Note**: Tables/plots exist from previous iterations but were not regenerated this iteration.
+Results may be outdated since forecasting/backtesting experiments haven't been re-run with latest code improvements.
 Tables/plots will need regeneration after new experiments are run to reflect updated results.

 ---